Ushasri-Samala/aws-project/VNet_module/README.md

 ## Prerequisites

 ->Terraform installed on your local machine
-->AWS credentials configured on your local machine
+->Azure credentials configured on your local machine

 ## Resources Created